layrjs/layr/docs/introduction/web-app.md

 npm install --save-dev @types/react @types/react-dom
 ```

-Note that in addition to React, we've also installed [`@liaison/react-integration`](https://liaison.dev/docs/v1/reference/react-integration) which simplifies the use of React in a Liaison application.
+Note that in addition to React, we've also installed [`@liaison/react-integration`](https://liaison.dev/docs/v1/reference/react-integration) to simplify the use of React inside Liaison components.

 Next, create an `index.html` file in the `src` directory, and write the following content: